 and everything I've ever written spread out on a 13 metre-long wall.

-It will premiere in the 2019 Adelaide Fringe
+at the Adelaide Fringe

 Scarred For Life

 Scarred For Life is red to me.

 (well, it's actually orange, but my scar is red, so the show is red by association).